C-15 Canal Tree and Vegetation Removal Project

 - PHASE 1: This phase encompassed from South Dixie Highway to Brant Drive (red section in map).
 The work was completed in June 2018.

 - Residents: General Letter of Notice – Feb.
 8, 2018 [PDF] • Second Letter of Notice – April 5, 2018 [PDF] • Third Letter of Notice – April 20, 2018 [PDF]

 - PHASE 2: This phase will encompass the remainder of the length of the project, from Brant Drive to Interstate 95 (yellow section in map).
-Work will proceed after Oct.
-1, 2018.
+Work is expected to proceed in late October 2018.

 Legal Surveys (pages 1-5) [PDF] • General Letter of Notice – Feb.
 8, 2018 [PDF] • Fourth Letter of Notice – Aug.
 24, 2018 [PDF]